 You need to have a qualification that is equivalent to the Italian secondary school diploma and that has been or will be obtained at the end of at least 12 years of secondary education.
 If the length of your secondary education cycle is less than 12 years, then the regulations set by the Italian Ministry of Education, University and Research apply.

 If in your home country an aptitude test is required to gain access to higher education, you will need to include the results of that test when applying to our University.
 For some qualifications (e.g. Greek qualifications), the Italian Ministry of Education has set specific admission criteria.

 You will have to provide a Statement of comparability issued by the Italian Information Centre on Academic Mobility and Equivalence (CIMEA) to prove that your qualification gives you access to the Italian higher education system.
-In case you already hold a Declaration of Equivalent Value of your qualification issued by an Italian embassy or consulate, you submit it instead of the statement.

 Get in touch with our Advisory Service if you have any question.